userfrosting/learn/03.installation/01.environment/01.homestead/docs.md

 ### Access phpmyadmin

-Your virtual machine provides phpmyadmin to make it easier to interact with the `UserFrosting` database.
+You can install phpmyadmin on your virtual machine to make it easier to interact with the `userfrosting` database.
+If you're SSH'ed into your virtual machine, do the following:

-First, while logged in into your virtual machine, install phpmyadmin.
-Accept all default settings:

 ```
 sudo apt-get install phpmyadmin
 ```

+Do **not** select apache2 nor lighttpd when prompted.
+Just hit tab and enter.
+Choose the defaults for any prompts that appear.

 Next, simply add `phpmyadmin.test` to your `hosts` file as well: